CodeYourFuture/DocsV2/course-processes/before-the-course/application-process/README.md

 ## 1: Register Online

 First, the applicant must register on our [Application Process](https://application-process.codeyourfuture.io/) website.
-It is through this portal that we manage all student applications.
+It is through this portal that we manage all trainee applications.
 See [Dashboard](https://github.com/CodeYourFuture/DocsV2/tree/77ed5b10ac30abe661f64550e86020c12a3c3267/volunteers/tools/dashboard/README.md) for more details.

 ### \(Optional\) 2: SoloLearn Tutorials _\(Applicants’ Step 1\)_